hYues/project-config/README.md

 ## Usage

-- Add the config preset into your `.eslintrc.js` file:
+- Add the config preset into your `.eslintrc.ts` file:

 ```javascript
 module.exports = {